 - Your Domain Authority is on the low end of the scoring spectrum and is more impacted by scaling fluctuation.

-Now that you understand what Domain Authority is, how DA is calculated, and the importance of Domain Authority in assessing the quality of a website, let’s check out some of the practical steps to increase domain authority of your website.
+Now that you understand what Domain Authority is, how DA is calculated, and the importance of Domain Authority in assessing the quality of a website, let’s check out some of the practical steps to increase your website authority.

 Before we start with the tips to improve Domain Authority, here is a quick video about the same uploaded by John Lincoln – Co-Founder, CEO – Ignite Visibility.